 Past Mural Projects

 2016 – 2017 “One Nation, Indivisible…” oil on plaster 12′ x 30′, by Baron Rudolph Charles von Ripper, 1942, at Ft.
 Bliss, El Paso, Texas.
 Work performed for the Department of the Army, United States Army Corps of Engineers through Cherokee Nation Management & Consulting, LLC.
 Extensive flaking required prolonged consolidation treatments to save the mural.
-The work was performed in several stages as was the work for Cedar Rapids City Hall, Iowa (see below).
-More info to come.
+The mural conservation work was divided into and performed in several stages in order to meet budgetary cycles.

 2016 (begun 2012) “The History of Cattle Ranching” in Texas by James Buchanan ‘Buck’ Winn, c.1950, (three 30‘ sections) 6’ x 90’ (originally 280’ long divided into 11 contiguous sections) oil on fabric previously removed from wall, Texas State University, San Marcos, Texas; lead white adhesive removal and abatement, distortions/folds removal, rip repairs, paint consolidation, stain removal, cleaning, varnish, lining, store until needed for installation, design and consult with architects and mount the mural in preparation for new permanent exhibition in the university library, work with university on installation. http://www.thewittliffcollections.txstate.edu/support/giving/buckwinn.html See video of toxic materials mitigation .